micaelaillanessanchez-debug/Operational-REsearch-Project-/README.md

 -considering temperature:
 https://ads.atmosphere.copernicus.eu/datasets/cams-global-reanalysis-eac4-monthly?tab=download

+-coordinates website: geojson.io

-where the area chosen is defined by the next coordinates
+Where the area chosen is defined by the next coordinates lat_min, lat_max = 42.0, 51.0
+lon_min, lon_max = -5.0, 8.0

-the year 2011
+The Proyect was done considering data from the year 2011

 ### Step 1 – Import required libraries
 This step installs and imports the Python libraries required to download and